apache/james-project/src/adr/0040-generalize-event-bus.md

 ## Consequences

 Mailbox-api would leverage the EventBus to keep exposing the MailboxListener api without changes on top of the generified EventBus.
 We need to define a common Event interface in eventbus-api, then each event-bus usage will define its own sealed event hierarchy implementing Event.

+Dead-letter storage needs to be reworked in order to store events of various event bus separately (which is needed for knowing which EventBus the event should be reprocessed on and knowing which sealed hierarchy an event belongs to.)

+As a consequence, we will need a Cassandra data migration to add the EventBus name as part of the EventDeadLetter primary key.

 We could rely on the EventBus reliability for building any feature in James.